yuntongzhang/fuzz-rustc/README.md

 # Fuzz Rustc

+**Built on top of https://github.com/jruderman/fuzz-rustc, which was based on https://github.com/dwrensha/fuzz-rustc.**

 This repo contains configuration for fuzz-testing the Rust compiler using [libfuzzer-sys](https://github.com/rust-fuzz/libfuzzer), taking inspiration from [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) and [fuzz-targets](https://github.com/rust-fuzz/targets).